grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 | text-align | `left`, `center`, `right`
 | line-height | `d.d`, `unit` | 1)`d.d` is a unitless absolute value that will compute the line height as a ratio of the font size<br> 2) `unit` can be any valid CSS unit, such as pixels, percents, ems, or rems.<br>[<img src="./Codecademy-Line_Height_Anatomy.jpg" alt="drawing" width="400"/>](./Codecademy-Line_Height_Anatomy.jpg)

+## Additional fonts
+See my example of using the below [here](https://grumbit.github.io/webPathProjects/Grum_extra-Typography/index.html)
+### Loading externally from fonts.google.com
+1. Search for fonts
+1. Having found a font, add it and select the variations (e.g. regualr (400) and
+2. When all are saved, open the bottom-right widget and link **or** import the font(s);
+    1. Link fonts via index.html;
+        - Copy-and-paste the provided \<link\> tag into the \<head\> tag of index.html.
+    2. Import @font-face via style.css
+        - Copy-and-paste the provided \<link\> tag into a browser.
+        - From the raw css displayed, copy-and-paste all the `/* latin */` @font-face {...} blocks into the _**top**_ of style.css.
+1. Add font rules to selector
+- Copy-and-paste the font rules in to the appropriate selector of style.css.

+### Loading internally using font files
+1. Download font files from somewhere like fontsquirrel.com, into a suitable location such as ./fonts
+2. For each font file, add an appropriate @font-face entry into style.css.
+E.g.;
+    ```css
+    /* The 2 @font-face below bring in regular and bold versions of the Glegoo font.
+       Note the font-weight's 400 & 700 are required to set them up correctly */
+    @font-face {
+    font-family: "Glegoo";
+    font-style: normal;
+    font-weight: 400;
+    src: url(fonts/Glegoo-Regular.ttf) format('truetype');
+    }
+    @font-face {
+    font-family: "Glegoo";
+    font-style: normal;
+    font-weight: 700;
+    src: url(fonts/Glegoo-Bold.ttf) format('truetype');
+    }
+    ```